-May a judicial candidate use campaign contributions for the benefit of the candidate or the candidate’s family?
+May a judicial candidate use campaign contributions for the private benefit of the candidate or the candidate’s family?

 No. MCJC 7B(2)(e) states that “A candidate should not use or permit the use of campaign contributions for the private benefit of the candidate or the candidate’s family.”
 Remember, contributions include more than just funds contributed to the campaign, see MCL 169.204(1).